Mathematical Finance

 • Compulsory Activity

-2 assignments given during the course.An approval in both assignments is a prerequisite to sit at the final exam.
+2 assignments given during the course.An approval in both assignments is a prerequisite to be admitted to the final exam.

 • Assessment